 The binary numbering system is invented by Gottfried Leibniz in 1689 which was a mathematician.
 George Bool published the Mathematical Analysis of Logic paper in 1847 which is the base and description of the Boolean Algebra and Boolean Logic.

-How To Create Binary Code?
+How To Create or Convert Into Binary Code?